 In the periods when the Company reports a net loss, the effect of potential issuances of shares under share options and other convertible instruments is anti-dilutive.
 Therefore basic and diluted loss per share are the same.
 When diluted earnings per share is calculated, only those share options and other convertible instruments with exercise prices below the average trading price of the Company's common shares for the period will be dilutive.

-During the years ended January 31, 2015 and 2014, all the outstanding share options and warrants were anti-dilutive.
+During the periods ended April 30, 2016 and 2015, all the outstanding share options and warrants were anti-dilutive.

 4.12 Financial Instruments - Recognition and Measurement

 Non-derivative financial assets and financial liabilities